 See what people are saying about the project on platforms such as YouTube and Crypto Twitter (CT).
 YouTube is great for educational content, whereas CT is the internet hub for the exchange of crypto-related ideas.

-Some notable YouTube channels include Coin Bureau, BitBoy Crypto, and Altcoin Daily; and here are some crypto Twitter accounts you should follow: Su Zhu, Andreas M. Antonopoulos, and Route 2 FI.
+Some notable YouTube channels include Coin Bureau, BitBoy Crypto, and Altcoin Daily; and here are some crypto Twitter accounts you should follow: Vitalik Buterin, Andreas M. Antonopoulos, and Route 2 FI.
 Check out Treehouse’s Twitter!

 If the project involves tokens or coins, hop onto data aggregation websites such as CoinMarketCap or CoinGecko to check on the token’s economic activity.
 The two most important metrics here would be market capitalization and trading volume.
 Market capitalization indicates the total value of a cryptocurrency, which derived from the current price of the cryptocurrency multiplied by the number of tokens in circulation.
 On the other hand, trading volume measures the amount of trading activity on a given cryptocurrency.